-Lynn and her husband, Kent, are in their eighteenth year of homeschooling.
+Lynn and her husband, Kent, are in their twenty-first year of homeschooling.
 Lynn graduated from the University of Minnesota with a Communications major and minors in Political Science and Spanish.
 Over her time working in the private sector, she held numerous management roles.
 In 2006, she left full-time work to stay at home full-time with her seven children.
 She has served on homeschool boards since 2004, including Faith Christian Home Educators beginning in 2016.
-Her family has been a part of Faith since 2014.
+Her family has been a part of Faith since 2014, where Lynn has been teaching classes since 2018.
 Lynn loves to teach about the wonders of God's beautiful creation.
 She is passionate about the U.S. Constitution, the U.S. Government, and the God-given freedoms they provide when operating the way the Founding Fathers intended.
 She is very excited to continue working with the wonderful students and families at Faith!

 Becky Knefelkamp has been teaching writing for over 25 years.
 She graduated from Bethel College with an elementary degree, taught fifth grade for St. Paul schools for four years, and then stayed home with her children.
 A friend challenged her to teach the writing class at their co-op and that started an adventure of digging for quality resources and checking out a variety of writing curriculums.
 She has written her own writing lessons using aspects of a variety of curriculums: The Institute for Excellence in Writing (IEW), the Six Traits of Writing, Rhea Holtan’s research process, an excellent teaching book—Before the End, and others.
 Keith and Becky Knefelkamp have enjoyed over 35 years of marriage, raised four children, homeschooled them K-12 grade, and now are loving the era of the empty nest and grandchildren!
 She loves the Lord, loves kids, and loves to write, and is especially happy when the three can come together!